gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 Parameters:

 * `access token` ... the access token as received from UAA in the "authorization Bearer" HTTP header
-* `config` ... a structure with mandatory elements url, clientid and clientsecret or cache configuration
+* `config` ... a structure with mandatory elements url, clientid and clientsecret or cache configuration.
+Since version 3.1.0 it may also be an array of these structures (have a look [here](doc/MultiConfiguration.md))
 * `callback(error, securityContext, tokenInfo)`

 ### getLogonName